kevinwshin/French-House-Manual/README.md

 ---

-## BOARDERS, GUESTS, AND COUCHSURFERS
+## BOARDERS, GUESTS, AND COUCH SURFERS
 *Nobody may stay at French House more than 2 weeks without a contract from ICC.*

 ### Boarders